hacktx/iOS/Pods/FCAlertView/README.md

 FCAlertView is an ongoing project with the goal of becoming the most used custom AlertView for iOS.
 Improvements and changes are on the way, and here are some of the things that are coming soon with it:

-- Swift Friendly
+- Swift Friendly ✓
-- Adding TextFields
+- Adding TextFields ✓
+- Blur Background ✓
+- Frame Customizations ✓
+- Alert Sounds ✓
+- Landscape Orientation
 - More Custom Animations
-- Blur Background
-- Alert Sounds
-- Big and Beautiful Full Screen Alerts
-- Landscape Orientation
-- Frame Customizations
 - More Types of Alerts (including Progress Types)
 - iPad Friendly Alerts
-- Improved Button Highlight and Customizations
+- Improved Button Highlighting and Customizations
 - Something Missing?
 Email your suggestion [here](mailto:nima6tahami@gmail.com)

 About FCAlertView
 -----------------

 FCAlertView is a fully customizable and beautifully designed AlertView.
-I designed FCAlertView beacuse I've always wanted to have access to change the different attributes of the default UIAlertView.
+I designed FCAlertView because I've always wanted to have access to change the different attributes of the default UIAlertView.
 Design wise, FCAlertView is similar looking to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more while looking flat and sharp.

 FCAlertView lets you do things such as specify the number of buttons, the color scheme of the view, adding a small image to it, hide the view after a certain time, and more.
 A full description of how to customize FCAlertView to fit your alert can be found on http://github.com/nimati/FCAlertView.